goldingn/mosmicrosim/README.md

-A prototype R package for simulating a timeseries of microclimatic conditions - e.g. local water surface area, water and air temperature and humidity - in a given location on earth, given a simple set of assumptions about the species’ habitat preferences.
+A prototype R package for simulating a timeseries of microclimatic conditions - e.g. local water surface area, water and air temperature and humidity - in a given location on earth, for a mosquito species, given a simple set of assumptions about the species’ habitat preferences.

 Most of the computational work is done by the [NicheMapR R package](https://mrke.github.io/) and its internal Fortran routines for